tree-ware/tree-ware-kotlin-core/docs/user/modeling-tips.md

 modeled with a single `site` entity and a `type` field that indicates what type of site it is.
 The site entity would also have a `sub_sites` field that composes a set of `site` entities. i.e. a self-referential child composition.

 Consider another example: modeling a multi-tenant application.
 The application provider will need to be modeled.
-The customers will need to be modeled.
-MSP (Managed Service Providers) will need to be modeled.
-The application provider can have direct customers, or they can have customer through MSPs.
+Customers will need to be modeled.
+MSPs (Managed Service Providers) will need to be modeled.
+The application provider can have direct customers, or they can have customers through MSPs.
 So there is a hierarchy between the application provider, MSPs, and customers.
 All of them will have their own employees registered as users and administrators.
 So one way of modeling this would be to have an `organization` entity that composes `user` entities as well as a self-referential child composition called `sub_organizations`.

 Another way to model these hierarchies (self-referential or not) is to use parent associations instead of child compositions.
-For example, instead of a `sub_sites` composition, the `site` entity would have a `parent` association that pointed to the parent site.
-Similarly, instead of a `sub_organizations` composition, the `organization` entity would have a `parent` association that pointed to the parent organization.
+For example, instead of a `sub_sites` composition, the `site` entity can have a `parent` association that points to the parent site.
+Similarly, instead of a `sub_organizations` composition, the `organization` entity can have a `parent` association that points to the parent organization.

 The approach to take is determined by the API that is desired.
 With child compositions, all ancestor entities and their keys need to be specified in API requests.
 With parent associations, only the desired entity and its keys need to be specified in API requests.
-If organizations are modeled as child compositions, then a customer would need to specify the keys of application provider as well as the keys of the MSP if the customer is not a direct customer.
+If organizations are modeled as child compositions, then a customer would need to specify the keys of the application provider as well as the keys of their MSP if the customer is not a direct customer.
 This is undesirable, so organizations should be modeled using parent associations.
 Furthermore, users in the application provider or users in the MSP should not have access to data under the customer organization.
 By not using child compositions, RBAC permissions for a user in the application provider or for a user in the MSP will not automatically